tamberg/library/README.md

 - Request — to borrow this item for n weeks (a new issue with the item name, user and timestamp)
 - Availability check — to list requests for this item (the list of open issues filtered by the item name)
 - User — who borrows items (a GitHub user with the right to search and read files, open new issues)
-- Admin — who lends items (a GitHub user with rights to edit, add files to the repository, tag issues)
+- Admin — who lends items (a GitHub user with the right to edit, add files, label and close issues)
 - Tag — for `ready`, `out`, `due`, `late`, `lost` or `closed` requests (by labeling or closing an issue)

 ## Use cases